Do you deliver on the promises you make?

 Ethicality and social responsibility often intersect.
 We'll talk about that more in #6.

-This is a tip that isn’t glamorous, nor will it make headlines if you practice business ethically.
+This is a tip that isn’t glamorous, and you might not make headlines if you practice business ethically.
 But ignoring workplace ethics can have damaging repercussions.
 Take a look at some of the bigger businesses under fire for their high churn rate.

 If you’ve been in business for a few months, you already have the chance to listen to your customers.